Death of Joyce Echaquan

 Joyce Echaquan was a 37-year-old Atikamekw woman who died on September 28, 2020, in the Centre Hospitalier de Lanaudière in Saint-Charles-Borromée, Quebec.
-Before her death, she recorded a Facebook Live video that showed her screaming in distress and healthcare workers abusing her whilst assuming her to be a drug addict and experiencing withdrawal symptoms in what has been widely described as a racist incident.
+Before her death, she recorded a Facebook Live video that showed her screaming in pain while healthcare workers abused her and made derogatory comments about her, assuming her to be a drug addict experiencing withdrawal symptoms, in what has been widely described as a racist incident.

+Coroner Géhane Kamel stated that Echaquan's death was further proof of the systemic Indigenous-directed racism in Quebecois institutions.
+A petition was launched to promote recognition of racism and systemic discrimination towards Indigenous peoples in public institutions in Quebec following Echaquan's death.

+Prime Minister Justin Trudeau recognized the role of systemic racism in Echaquan's death in a speech before the House of Commons.

 Background

-Echaquan, a mother of seven from Manawan, had been frequently visiting the hospital since 2014.
+Echaquan was born on August 28, 1983, in Manawan, Quebec.
+A mother of seven, she had been frequently visiting the hospital since 2014.
 She had prior heart complications that required a pacemaker.

 Due to her distrusting medical staff and not being fluent in French, Echaquan would record Facebook Live videos during her hospital visits and have a cousin translate.
 Another cousin said that Echaquan would often talk about medical staff seeming "fed up" with her and would only make sure she was not in pain, rather than actually treating her.